 The following is not an exhaustive list of zoonotic pathogens carried by cats, but includes those of primary concern.
+It is important to be aware of the zoonotic potential of these conditions and the associated human and public health concerns.
 Please refer to individual disease information sheets for additional details.

-Campylobacteriosis:\
+Campylobacteriosis:

-▶ Infection caused by Campylobacter jejuni, a bacterial species that is sometimes carried in the intestinal tract of pets such as cats, dogs and birds.
+- An infection caused by Campylobacter jejuni, a bacterial species that is sometimes carried in the intestinal tract of pets such as cats, dogs and birds.
 In animals and people, C. jejuni causes diarrhea, which often contains blood, and sometimes vomiting as well.
-The bacteria are transmitted by the fecal-oral route.

-Cat scratch disease (bartonellosis, benign lymphoreticulosis, bacillary angiomatosis):

-Infection caused by the proteobacterial organism, Bartonella henselae, which is carried in a subclinical form by up to 40% of cats.
+The bacteria are transmitted by the fecal-oral route. - Cat scratch disease (bartonellosis, benign lymphoreticulosis, bacillary angiomatosis): - An infection caused by the proteobacterial organism, Bartonella henselae, which is carried in a subclinical form by up to 40% of cats.
 It is believed to be transmitted to humans by contamination of bite or scratch wounds with blood or flea excrement from an infected cat.
 It most often causes a regional lymphadenopathy which may lead to lymph node abscessation in some cases.
 However the infection can have much more serious consequences, and can be fatal in immunocompromised individuals.